k2view/blueprints/helm/fabric/README.md

 | affinity.label.value | string | `""` | The value of the label to be used for affinity rules.
 For example: `region-a`. |

 ### Deploy type
-For single node that can be "paused" prefered to use Deployment (mainly for Studio spaces).
+For single node that can be "paused" preferred to use Deployment (mainly for Studio spaces).
-For multi node it prefered to use StatefulSet, in this case eace pod will have private PVC, in this case change deploy.type to StatefulSet and storage.pvc.enabled to false.
+For multi node it is preferred to use StatefulSet, in this case each pod will have private PVC, in this case change deploy.type to StatefulSet and storage.pvc.enabled to false.

-> NOTE: Pause space will change the replica of all deployments to 0 to release resources when the space not used.
+> NOTE: Pause space will change the replica of all deployments to 0 to release resources when the space is not used.
 ### Configure Fabric
 To change any config in Fabric config.ini you can add it as a string to mountSecret.data.config and point to it with environment variable CONFIG_UPDATE_FILE.
 The convention of config string is: 'section|key|value\n'